Mattc33/Necronomicon/UndeadLibrary.md

 <img src="https://i.gyazo.com/117a005196ca5bbf796b0098fc748c14.png" height="300" />

 These guys has some of the highest damage potential possible.
-They have a huge damage range and their implicit of reduced cast speed is mostly countered by spell echo and stacking castspeed on them.
+They have a huge spike damage via magma orbs and their implicit of reduced cast speed is mostly countered by spell echo and stacking cast speed on them.

 They shoot their fireballs at long range and when they enter medium range they shoot their magma orbs.
 They will also occasionally cast molten shell which gives them massive armor and a huge burst of damage if they are on top of bosses.
 Due to magma orb mechanics the area between bounces can overlap dealing double the damage to targets with a larger hitbox(kuduku sized or bigger).

 - iAOE will increase the damage overlap area between bounces
 - Faster projectiles will increase magma orb range